Man1exter/botAICRYPTO/README.md

 This script fetches news from the Bloomberg API, filters articles based on keywords, displays the news, saves it to a file, and sends notifications for new articles.
 It also schedules regular news fetches.

+### security.py

+This script provides functions for securely saving and loading sensitive data and configuration settings using encryption.

+### securize.sh

+This bash script generates an encryption key, encrypts the configuration file, and removes the plain configuration file for security.

 ### README.md

 This file provides an overview of the Trading Bot Dashboard, its directory structure, and descriptions of the main files.